Key points about brain injury

 - be more widespread (diffuse)

-Each area (or lobe) of the brain does a different job, so injuries can have different effects depending on the area affected.
-There are also connections between areas of the brain, so an injury to one area may result in problems associated with other parts of the brain.
+Each area (or lobe) of the brain does a different job.
+Injuries can have different effects depending on the area affected.
+There are also connections between different areas of the brain.
+This means an injury to one area may result in problems associated with other parts of the brain.

 Your child's age and previous experiences